Skip to content

 • A native <input> + framework-rendered chips (most per-framework libraries, Rozie): the typing surface is a real <input>; the chips are framework-rendered elements.
 Focus, the caret, the keyboard, and the clipboard come from the platform; the work is the choreography (commit on delimiter, bulk-add on paste, retreat on Backspace) and the dedup/validate/cap policy.

 Rozie picks the no-engine native camp deliberately.
-The highest-value surface — the keyboard, paste, focus, mobile input — is the browser's, identical on all six targets, while Rozie owns the author-side API, the commit/dedup/validate logic, and the focus choreography (through one container ref, never per-chip refs, which is what gives it a clean cross-target story including Lit's shadow root).
+The highest-value surface (the keyboard, paste, focus, mobile input) is the browser's, while Rozie owns the author-side API, the commit/dedup/validate logic, and the focus choreography.
+That choreography runs through one container ref, never per-chip refs, which is what gives it a clean cross-target story including Lit's shadow root.
 There is no engine to import and no required CSS.

 Fully controlled tokens, one local draft

-Most tags components keep an internal array of tokens and reconcile it against the bound value — a controlled/uncontrolled split with the usual footguns. @rozie-ui/tags keeps the committed tokens as modelValue (the sole model: true prop) and writes a fresh array back on every mutation; the only local state is the in-progress draft text in the input — a genuine UI buffer that is never the committed value.
-That is what lets the same source stay fully controlled — and two-way bound — on all six frameworks, and it is why the Angular output is a clean ControlValueAccessor (a tags input is a form control).
+Most tags components keep an internal array of tokens and reconcile it against the bound value: a controlled/uncontrolled split with the usual footguns. @rozie-ui/tags keeps the committed tokens as modelValue (the sole model: true prop) and writes a fresh array back on every mutation.
+The only local state is the in-progress draft text in the input, a genuine UI buffer that is never the committed value.
+That is what lets the component stay fully controlled and two-way bound, and it is why the Angular output is a clean ControlValueAccessor (a tags input is a form control).

 Feature matrix